-To recognize faces in an image, a team of classifiers has to be build.
+To recognize faces in an image, a team of classifiers has to be built.
 A classifier consists of a pattern, or a collection of numbers, and a threshold.
 An expert is convolved against faces and non-faces to develop a histogram of values that correspond to faces and non-faces.
 Then, a threshold is chosen that determines what convolution values indicate a face, or non-face.
 OpenCV uses the cascade classifier approach which consists of stages in which one uniform classifier is built from many other classifiers.
 In each stage, simpler classifiers are applied to faces and non-faces that are in the training set.
 Some classifiers are rejected, and the ones that make it through all the stages are kept.
 A weighted voting technique is used to determine which classifiers are rejected.
 OpenCV provides two ways to use a cascade classifier: Haar and Local Binary Patterns (LCB).
 Local Binary Patterns is a faster implementation since it uses integer features as input for the classifiers unlike the Haar implementation.
 The quality of the classifier largely depends on the quality of the training images used, so care will be taken in choosing a good database of training images.
-Both LCB and Haar will be experimented with to determine which implementation provides the best results for the KEES.
+Both LBP and Haar will be experimented with to determine which implementation provides the best results for the KEES.

-The object opency traincascade can use both Haar and LCB training.
-To train the classifiers, negative images, or images that don't contain any faces must be provided to the classifier by putting the directory location of each image in a filename.
-For positive images, or images that contain faces. opency createsamples is used to create samples.
+The object opency traincascade can use both Haar and LPB training.
+To train the classifiers, negative images, or images that don't contain any faces must be provided to the classifier by putting the directory location of each image in a images filename.
+For positive images. or that contain faces. opency createsamples is used to create samples.
 For face detection is imperative to use a large set of positive samples for images.
 The OpenCV documentation specifies that this amount should be hundreds or even thousands of positive samples.
 To increase the accuracy of the classifier, all races, age groups, facial expressions, and facial hair should be represented.
-For this process, a good face database will be used.
 Fortunately, all of this training only has to be done once: CascadeClassifier::load can be used to save the parameters of a classifier to a file, and the trained classifier is automatically saved once finished to the name of the file specified in one of the arguments passed in.
-To optimize the use of the classifier, the window that the classifier uses to find faces can be changed.
+Various cascade classifier files came with OpenCV for face detection.
+The one that the group chose to use was the lbpcascade_frontalface.xml file since it was very accurate at quickly detecting faces in good lighting conditions.
+To optimize the use of the classifier, the window that the classifier uses to find faces was changed.
 Since the classifier finds faces by sliding a two dimensional window over an image, the size of the window chosen greatly affects the computation time and how effective it is at finding faces.

 The cascade classifier has the ability to detect more than one face in a frame.
-This functionality is very valuable because the KEES can include the functionality to notify the user of multiple people that approached the door at a given time.
-It can also be used for gender classification.
+This functionality is very valuable because the KEES could potentially include this functionality to notify the user of multiple people that approached the door at a given time.
+It could also be used for gender classification.
 Furthermore, the cascade classifier can be used to detect other objects besides faces, such as cars: just simply provide training images of the desired object.
 This ability adds to the scalability of the image processing abilities of the KEES.
-If desired, the image processing abilities can be augmented to do more than just recognize faces, and this ability will be considered if there is sufficient time remaining after all of the core features are implemented.
+If desired, the image processing abilities could be augmented to do more than just recognize faces, and this ability will be considered if the group decides to further improve KEES after senior design.